TomLany/NOAA-Weather-Grabber/readme.md

 ## Changelog
 Since 3.1.0

+### 4.0.0
+* This script now utilizes [NOAA's new weather API](https://forecast-v3.weather.gov/documentation) for data.
+The point forecast weather grabbing method has been removed.
+The main weather function call no longer includes a third argument, which was previously used for the point forecast option.
+* `location` now returns the four letter city code, as opposed to the name of the location.
+* `imgCode` format changed so that the text provided first states day or night, then a "/", then the image names NOAA is using with the API.
+Previously, just the image name was provided.
+The images provided with the script have been updated to follow this format, which does not match the previous format.
+* `feedUpdatedAt` and `feedCachedAt` now use [ISO8601 format](http://www.php.net/manual/en/class.datetime.php).
+They are returned in UTC timezone, as opposed the user-specified timezone provided previously.
+The configuration constant for specifying a timezone has been removed.

 ### 3.1.0
 * Script now sends a unique HTTP request header, to conform with a new NOAA requirement that HTTP request headers be sent.